-The purpose of this course is to provide a rigorous study of the structure and function of the human body.
-The course explores how the body works and what happens when a system isn't working.
+This course provides a rigorous study of the structure and function of the human body.
+The course explores how the body works and what happens when a system is not working.
 Current bioethical issues and medical advancements are also discussed.
 Labs and dissections are also a required part of this course.